View DONALD CIAMBRANO's Notice on Philly.com and share memories

 On May 14, 2019 of Mantua, NJ.
 Age 84.
 Loving husband of Elizabeth "Judy" Ciambrano (nee Keefe) and the late Lillian E. Ciambrano (nee Thompson).
 Beloved father of Linda Baker (Vincent) of FL, Donald J. Ciambrano (Christina) of Deptford, John Ciambrano of NY and step-son Richard D'Agusto and Marc D'Agusto.
 Brother of Anthony Ciambrano (Elizabeth) of Deptford.
 Devoted grandfather of Lisa, Nicolas, Bryan and Zachary.
 Great-grandfather of Steven, Jordan and Nixon.
 Step-grandfather "Pappy" to Layton, Kian, Jack and Wyatt.

 Don was a graduate of South Philadelphia High School and a U.S. Navy Veteran.
-He was retired from Teamsters Union Local 628 and worked as a supervisor for the Philadelphia Daily News for over forty years. (cont.)
+He was retired from Teamsters Union Local 628 and worked as a supervisor for the Philadelphia Daily News for over forty years.
+Don enjoyed working around the house making home improve-ments "Tim The Tool Man."

+Relatives and friends are invited to attend a viewing Thursday, May 16, 2019 from 7 to 9 P.M. and Friday, May, 17, 2019 from 9 to 10 A.M. in The Chapel at BOUCHER FUNERAL HOME, 1757 Delsea Dr., Deptford, NJ 08096.
+Mass of Christian Burial Friday 10:30am at Infant Jesus Parish at St. John Vianney RC Church, 2901 Good Intent Rd., Deptford.
+Entombment All Saints Cemetery, Newfield.
+In lieu of flowers donations may be made to , 262 Danny Thomas Place, Memphis, TN 38105 or , 1851 Old Cuthbert Rd., Cherry Hill, NJ 08034.
+For directions, to sign online guest book and to view Don's Video Tribute visit

 Published on Philly.com on May 16, 2019